Irrevocable Trust: Do you need one?

 In conclusion.

 Irrevocable trusts can be a valuable tool for ensuring your estate is in order and future generations are taken care of.
 The reality is, in most cases, a revocable trust does the trick until you start to truly amass a large enough net worth to start running into estate tax problems.
 Before jumping in to creating an irrevocable trust, it's crucial to weigh the pros and cons and consider your financial situation and goals.
 It’s always a good idea to chat with you financial advisor or an estate planning attorney to see what's right for you.
+Interested in an all-in-one wealth management solution?
+Learn more about Range's estate planning services here.

 Related Content: